 Victoria’s fervor for philanthropy is contagious.
 She has worked extensively with numerous charities, including children’s advocacy centers and national centers to prevent child abuse.
-Her experience as an Office Manager and Setup Director for a foundation that assists elderly, low income and individuals with disabilities has given Victoria operational experience for non-profit organizations.
+Her experience as an Office Manager and Setup Director for a foundation that assists the elderly, low income and individuals with disabilities have given Victoria operational experience for non-profit organizations.

 A native Texan, Victoria graduated from the University of Texas with a degree in Applied Learning and Development.
-Her devotion to serving, carried into her classrooms where she taught her young students to be open minded and community oriented, through inclusion activities.
+Her devotion to serving, carried into her classrooms where she taught her young students to be open-minded and community-oriented, through inclusion activities.
 These opportunities were the first time she encountered cerebral palsy.
 Years later when her son, Ben, was diagnosed with CP she knew she wanted to contribute to the community by helping other families gather information, gain resources and have continued support.

 When she’s not immersed in helping CPATH thrive, she can be found playing legos with her boys, exploring Austin and scoping out travel deals.

 For grants and family assistance please contact Victoria at email@example.com

 Marielle’s family moved to the United States from Lima, Peru when she was only five years old.
 Her family packed up everything they owned and left everything they knew to give Marielle and her siblings a better life.
 The courage that her mother had to leave home drives Marielle to embody that same inner strength in every aspect of her life.

 “It teaches me, that I need to be like [my mother] and I can be like that too, with all the things that come along in our cerebral palsy path,” Marielle said.

 Austin became home for Marielle, graduating from the University of Texas with a masters’ degree in civil engineering.
 With over 20 years of experience of supporting executives in the nine to five world, she uses her knowledge and experience to keep CPATH running smoothly and efficiently.